jennifermarie6sl/Project-1/README.md

 ## Employer Data

+Next we looked at employer data.
+We wanted to know how happy employees were with these companies that had job opennings.
+We initiated this section by looking at the distribution of company ratings by the type of job they had opened (Figure 7).
+For the most part, employees seem happy with their employer, so we decided to dig deeper.
+We found a higher variation in company ratings when we looked at position location (Figure 8) and Industry Type (Figure 9).
+Employers with the happiest employees had job opennings in Alabama (4.03 stars) and employers with the unhappiest employees in Wyoming(3.30 stars).
+Companies with the highest ratings were from an Education and Schools industry (4.08) and companies with the lowest ratings were from the Insurance Health Care Industry (3.30).

 ###### Figure 7: How happy are employees with their employer?
 (By position(s) with a vancancy)
 ![alt text](https://github.com/jennifermarie6sl/Project-1/blob/ed5a47a655b497b329e1e2adb06faf46f621032b/Presentation_Charts/Company_Rating_by_Job_Types.png)